Seventh Sunday after Trinity – Monday

-When, through the Word and Spirit of God, one has been brought out of darkness into light, and so belongs to God’s chosen people, this is in no respect and in no manner due to one’s merits or conduct, but only and solely to God’s pure grace.
+When, through the Word and Spirit of God, working through that Word, one has been brought out of darkness into light, and so belongs to God’s chosen people, this is in no respect and in no manner due to one’s merits or conduct, but only and solely to God’s pure grace.

 We now ask: Is God willing to do all this with everyone who hears the Gospel?
 Yes; most assuredly!
 “As I live, saith the Lord God, I have no pleasure in the death of the wicked, but that the wicked turn from his way and live” (Ezekiel 33:11). “[God] will have all men to be saved, and to come unto the knowledge of the truth” (I Timothy 2:4).
 “The Lord is…not willing that any should perish, but that all should come to repentance” (II Peter 3:9).

-So then without attempting to answer the unanswerable questions (“Why some and not others?,” “Why some instead of others?,” “Why not all?”), on the basis of Holy Scripture we must simply state that the conversion of a person is due solely to the grace of God, whereas the non-conversion of a person is due solely to his own fault.
-Thus God gets all the glory for an individuals salvation; and an individual gets all the blame for his damnation.
+So then without attempting to answer the unanswerable questions (“Why some and not others?,” “Why some instead of others?,” “Why not all?”), on the basis of Holy Scripture we must simply state that the conversion of a man is due solely to the grace of God, whereas the non-conversion of a man is due solely to his own fault.
+Thus God gets all the glory for man’s salvation; and man gets all the blame for his damnation.

 We should ceaselessly thank God for bringing us to saving faith in Christ!